sdobber/FluxArchitectures.jl/LSTNet/Readme.md

 ## Example File

-The example loads some sample data (stemming from a medicinal application - details will not be disclosed) and fits an LSTnet to the input features.
+The example loads some sample data and fits an LSTnet to the input features.